yz-cnsdqz/dynamic_clustering/README.md

   (2) The datasets have been downloaded and the interfaces have been setup.

   (3) Video features IDT+FV VGG16 jointLocs relativeAngle and quaternions have been prepared.
-  (link to download: )
+One can download our prepared features via [this link](https://emotion.informatik.uni-ulm.de/public/DynamicClustering/).

   (4) The mex code is tested with Ubuntu 16, Matlab 2017a.

+## Acknowledgement
+We appreciate the kind technical supports from Viktor Kessler.